ar-sapkota/AMNIL-Internship/README.md

 This repository contains a Nepali sentiment classification project using a BERT-based ONNX model, served via FastAPI and optionally visualized with Streamlit.
 The ONNX model is automatically downloaded from Hugging Face if it is not already present.

 ## Project Structure
-.
-├── app/
+📁 bert_sentiment_classification
+├─ 📁 app
-│ ├── main.py # FastAPI app
+│  ├─ main.py
-│ ├── models.py # ONNX model loading & prediction
+│  ├─ models.py
-│ ├── schemas.py # Pydantic schemas
-│ ├── streamlit_app.py # Streamlit UI
-│ └── models/ # ONNX model will be downloaded here automatically ├── requirements.txt
-└── .gitignore
+│  └─ ...
+├─ 📁 models
+│  └─ nepali-sentiment-bert.onnx
+├─ streamlit_app.py
+├─ Dockerfile
+└─ README.md